 International Commercial Terms used in Export Import – Incoterms

-Incoterms or International commercial terms make trade between different countries easier.
-International Commercial Terms are a series of international trade terms that are used are used worldwide to divide he transaction costs and responsibilities between the seller and the buyer.
+Incoterms or International commercial terms.
+International Commercial Terms are a series of international trade terms that are used worldwide to divide he transaction costs and responsibilities between the seller and the buyer.

 Incoterms directly deal with the questions related to the delivery of the products from the seller to the buyer.
 This includes the carriage of products, export and import responsibilities, who pays for what and who has the risk for the condition of the products at different locations within the transport process.